itacentury/CenturyPackageBO1/README.md

 Level 50

-    Instant Level 50
+    Instant Level 50.

 Prestige Selector

-    Choose your favorite prestige with a slider
+    Choose your favorite prestige with a slider.

 Unlock all perks